 Liv at Estée Lauder, a virtual beauty assistant, can help you find the skin-care routine that's right for you based on your skin goals, your skin's condition and the time you have available.
 Liv will recommend products, teach you how to construct your nightly ritual and remind you to start your routine each night.
 You'll be able to pick up free samples of Estée Lauder products to start out (but you can also use your own).

-5. Help your kids with their homework
+5. Help your kids with homework

 Sometimes, your kids' homework is too hard — even for you.
 Luckily, nothing is too hard for Google.
 Say, "Hey, Google, it's homework time," and Google will help with translating words, teaching you idioms, telling you about historical events, summarizing a book and more.

-6. Assign reminders
+6. Set and assign reminders

 Google Home has a neat household family organization feature that's perfect for back to school season.
 While you could already send yourself reminders, you can now have Google Assistant be the family nag, reminding your partner, kids or roommates to do things like pick up the dry cleaning, preheat the oven, and take out the trash.